annwitbrock/DataClean/README.md

 ---

-The project is based on the [Samsung Accelerometer Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) from [UCI Smartphone Datasets](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+The project is based on accelerometer data in the *Human Activity Recognition Using Smartphones Data Set* from [UCI Smartphone Datasets](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)